Managing a Joint Credit Card Account

 To maintain good credit, the maximum balance you keep should be no greater than 30% of your credit limit.
 Credit bureaus value available credit, so the higher your balance, the less credit you have available and the bigger the hit your credit score will take.
 Communicate with your partner about staying below the 30% threshold.

 - Purchase limit: Set a limit on how expensive any purchases can be without first discussing the decision.
 For example, you might decide that you both have to agree on any purchases of more than $200.
 That way, there are no surprises when you come home with an expensive item or when the bill comes.

 - Communicate: Even for purchases less than the limit you've set, it's a good idea to share that information so the other account holder knows about any pending transactions that will impact your available credit.
 Understanding your partner's spending habits is a big part of this.
-If you’re a big spender and your partner is a tightwad, you both need to understand how that will affect sharing a credit card.
+If you’re a big spender and your partner is extra frugal, you both need to understand how that will affect sharing a credit card.

 - Check the balance: Online apps have made it easy to track spending, and most credit card accounts will update in real time—or close to it—when purchases and payments are made.
 Make it a habit to check your balance before using your card.
 If online banking is unavailable for your account, a quick call to the customer service department can accomplish the same thing.